CESNET/etlog/doc/notes.md

 ##### Timestamp

-Allowed timestamp values must be in one of the formats in table below.
+Timestamp value must be in one of the formats in table below.

 | format            | example                   |
 |-------------------|---------------------------|